David-Bugaboo/Twentyheim/Treasures.md

 A figure wearing this cloak may spend an action to drink any of these potions
 or to give it to a member of its warband that is standing within 1”.
 Each potion
 is one-use and should be crossed off the cloak once consumed.
 Each potion
-consumed decreases the sale price of the cloak by 100gc.
+consumed decreases the sale price of the cloak by 100 coroas.
 Crystal Sphere
 These perfect glass orbs sometimes contain a streak of colour running through
 the centre.
 Although they look like fancy decorations, they are actually focusing